 There is snow outside again.
 Wow, we will write about this winter for a looooong time, or at least still spring or summer (assuming we have one).
 Anyway, I went walkies again because frankly I love seeing the snow.
 I never grew up with the phenomena when I was young, in fact the first real snow I saw was in the USA in 2000.
 Gathering my winter woolies I headed out on a different route and looked for somewhere new.
 The sad irony is that from Mitton I could see hills in the distance but could not find a place to photograph them as there was no open area with a clear view.
 Unless otherwise noted all images are 800×600 when opened.

 My meandering took me to a part of Mitton I had not been in before and I really wanted to see whether I could find Mitton Manner which served as a military hospital from June 1915, until it closed in January 1919.
 It treated 1,188 sick and wounded soldiers, the first patients being a group of Belgian soldiers.
 Over that period, only three patients died, and those from the 1918 influenza epidemic.
 It was manned by the Gloucestershire Red Cross volunteers, who were almost entirely local women, under the command of Mrs Devereux. (https://www.tewkesburymuseum.org/mitton-manor-plaque-unveiled/) .
-Not too long ago I spotted a set of images at the local doctors office about the house and it’s history as a hospital, but as usual I cannot find them (since found but no real useful information in them).
+Not too long ago I spotted a set of images at the local doctors office about the house and it’s history as a hospital, but as usual I could not find them (since found and their information is added to the update).

 This strange structure below is supposedly called “the long barn”.